Elma-dev/Tacotron-TTS/README.md

 There are two primary methods for running inference:

 1.  **Using the CoquiTTS CLI:**
-    Execute the following command, replacing the `model_path` and `config_path` with the actual paths to your fine-tuned model and its configuration file:
+    Execute the following command, replacing the `model_path` and `config_path` with the actual paths to your fine-tuned VITS model and its configuration file:

     ```bash
     tts --model_path /workspace/Tacotron-TTS/ft_out/tacotron-ft-v4e-5-250e-August-21-2025_05+18PM-379b5b8/best_model_540.pth --config_path /workspace/Tacotron-TTS/ft_out/tacotron-ft-v4e-5-250e-August-21-2025_05+18PM-379b5b8/config.json --text "hello world"  --use_cuda